AllenInstitute/MIES/README.md

 	* In "Igor Extensions" a shortcut pointing to XOP-tango
 	* In "Igor Help File"  a shortcut pointing to HelpFiles-IP7
 * Start Igor Pro

+### Igor Pro 7.0.x (64bit)

+* Quit Igor Pro
+* Create the following shortcuts in "C:\Users\<username>\Documents\WaveMetrics\Igor Pro 7 User Files"
+	* In "User Procedures" a shortcut pointing to
+		* "Packages\Arduino"
+		* "Packages\HDF"
+		* "Packages\IPNWB"
+		* "Packages\MIES"
+		* "Packages\Tango"
+	* In "Igor Procedures" a shortcut pointing to Packages\MIES_Include.ipf
+	* In "Igor Extensions" a shortcut pointing to XOPs-IP7-64bit
+	* Tango XOP is not yet available in 64bit
+	* In "Igor Help File"  a shortcut pointing to HelpFiles-IP7
+* Start Igor Pro
+* Please note that data acquisition is currently not possible with the 64bit version.

 ## Partial Installation without hardware dependencies
 * There are currently four packages (Located in: "....\MIES-Igor-Master\Packages\MIES") which can be installed on demand: